 You can have a large topic in one of your subtopics.

-It’s a large topic, which can be easily transformed into pillar page.
-You can then connect these pillar pages and it’ll look like below.
+It’s a large topic, which can be easily transformed into a pillar page.

 It’ll help you produce almost endless amounts of blog posts, go in-depth on each topic and deliver what your visitors desire.